Biodiesel Related Links

 ASTM International is one of the largest voluntary standards developing organizations in the world.
 It provides a forum for the development and publication of international voluntary consensus standards for materials, products, systems and services, including biodiesel blends.

-DOE's Clean Cities Program supports public-private partnerships that deploy alternative fuel vehicles (AFVs) and build supporting alternative fuel infrastructure.
+The U.S. Department of Energy's (DOE) Clean Cities Program supports public-private partnerships that deploy alternative fuel vehicles (AFVs) and build supporting alternative fuel infrastructure.

 The Clean Fuels Development Coalition (CFDC) is a not-for-profit organization that actively supports the development and production of fuels that can reduce air pollution and lessen dependence on imported oil.
 CFDC supports the development of a national energy strategy, passage of clean fuel legislation and regulations, and the fostering of new fuel technologies and manufacturing processes.